sewa20/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Script that displays lines containing pattern in the file Script that displays number of lines containing a pattern "bin" in the file Display lines containing the pattern “root” and 3 lines after them in the file /etc/passwd.
+Display all the lines in the file /etc/passwd that do not contain the pattern “bin”.